Opinion: Kazakhstan unrest will curtail Moscow's aggression | DW | 06.01.2022

 This scenario looks even more menacing against the backdrop of spiking omicron cases and Russia's seriously overwhelmed health care system.

 The fact that thousands of frustrated Kazakhs are now venting their anger should be a warning to the Kremlin.
-It should compel Russia to consider the domestic implications of a threatened or alleged military operation it is currently trying to intimidate the US and NATO with.
+It should compel Russia to consider the domestic implications of a threatened or alleged military operation with which it is currently trying to intimidate the US and NATO.

 So far, Russia only seems to have weighed up what impact such a move would have on its foreign policy and trade.
 Given the crisis in Kazakhstan, however, Russia may now also have growing doubts over whether its population would back it.